chateval/multirefeval/README.md

+# Forked
+Changed dataset to ESL data | implemented tokenization for sentences

 # multirefeval
 Data and evaluation script for the paper "Investigating Evaluation of Open-Domain Dialogue Systems With Human Generated Multiple References" in SIGDIAL 2019 - https://arxiv.org/abs/1907.10568